-With the authorization of our board of directors, we declared distributions to our stockholders for the period of June through September 2012.
-These distributions will be calculated based on stockholders of record each day from July through September 2012 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7% based on our current public offering price of \$10.00 per share, if it were maintained every day for a twelve-month period).
-Distributions will be paid on the first business day following the completion of each month to which they relate.
+On September 28, 2012, with the authorization of our board of directors, we declared distributions to our stockholders for the period of October through December 2012.
+These distributions have been, or will be, calculated based on stockholders of record each day from October 1, 2012 through December 31, 2012 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7% based on our current public offering price of \$10.00 per share, if it were maintained everyday for a twelve-month period).
+Distributions are paid on the first business day following the completion of each month to which they relate.